eclipsesource/pdf-maker/README.md

 are collapsed into a single margin whose size is the maximum of the two margins.
 Column margins don't collapse.

-The `padding` attribute can be used to add space between the content and the edges of blocks.
+The `padding` property can be used to add space between the content and the edges of blocks.

 ### Page layout

-The top-level `pageSize` attribute can be used to set the page size.
+The top-level `pageSize` property can be used to set the page size.
 Various standard sizes are supported, such as `A4`, `Letter`, and `Legal`.
 The default is A4.
-A custom page size can be specified as an object with the attributes `width` and `height`.
+A custom page size can be specified as an object with the properties `width` and `height`.
 Values can be given as numbers (in pt) or as strings with a unit.

 ```js